exasol/public-knowledgebase/Database-Features/transaction-system.md

 * **CON:**
 	+ Higher probability of transaction conflicts

-## How does EXASolution enable users to work in parallel?
+## How does Exasol enable users to work in parallel?

-EXASolution is a multi-copy database (multi-version concurrency control).
+Exasol is a multi-copy database (multi-version concurrency control).
 Following this concept, multiple versions of a database object may temporarily exist at the same time.
 Write access is handled on separate copies of the concerned database objects while simultaneous reads on those objects are not affected.
 Object locking is based on table level, so different transactions are not able to modify different rows of a single table at the same time.

-## Which transaction isolation levels are supported by EXASolution?
+## Which transaction isolation levels are supported by Exasol?

-EXASolution only supports the transaction isolation level "SERIALIZABLE".
+Exasol only supports the transaction isolation level "SERIALIZABLE".

 ## How do collisions occur?